 - Preheat the oven to 250ºC.

-- Spread a layer of crème fraîche over the pizza and sprinkle with grated cheese.
+- Spread a layer of crème fraîche over the pinsa and sprinkle grated cheese on top.
 Salt and pepper to taste.

-- Bake in the oven for 5-7 minutes or until the cheese has melted and the bottom has a nice color.
+- Bake in the oven for 5-7 minutes or until the cheese has melted and the base has a nice color.

-- While the fish is in the oven, finely chop the red onion and dill.
+- While the pinsa is in the oven, finely chop red onion and dill.

-- Take out the pizza and distribute the remaining crème fraîche and löjrom in small dollops over the pizza.
-Sprinkle with finely chopped red onion and top with chopped dill.
+- Take out the pinsa and distribute the remaining crème fraîche and vendace roe in small dollops over the pinsa.
+Sprinkle finely chopped red onion and top with chopped dill.

-- Share the pizza with one pizza cutter and serve on a stylish cutting board.
+- Cut the pinsa with a pizza cutter and serve on a nice cutting board.

 -